joshgerdes/jekyll-uno/_drafts/create-a-azure-virtual-desktop-farm.md

 * Workspace
 * Session hosts

-32. Once the resources have been created, you should now have an Application group for the Session Desktop
+32. Once the resources have been created, you should now have an Application group for the Session Desktop.
-33. Open the Application Group and click Applications, you should be able to confirm the SessionDesktop application is listed
+33. Open the Application Group and click Applications; you should confirm the SessionDesktop application is listed.

 ![](/uploads/avdapplications.png)

-34. Click on the SessionDesktop to change the Display name (this is the name of the resource that people will see when they go to your Azure Virtual Desktop), I changed mine to AVD Desktop
+34. Click on the SessionDesktop to change the Display name (this is the name of the resource that people will see when they go to your Azure Virtual Desktop), and I changed mine to AVD Desktop.

 ![](/uploads/avddesktop.png)

 35. Click on Assignments
-36. These are the Users & Groups that are allowed to access your Azure Virtual Desktop
+36. These are the Users & Groups that are allowed to access your Azure Virtual Desktop.
-37. My recommendation would be to add a Group, that contains your users, but in my demo, I am going to add in my: 'avdjoin' account.
+37. My recommendation would be to add a Group that contains your users, but in my demo, I will add in my: 'avdjoin' account.

 ![](/uploads/avddesktopassignment.png)